zaoyang/30-days-of-web-development/day-02/day-02.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Day 02 - Developer Tools - Setup & Tooling
+# Developer Tools - Setup & Tooling

+> Before we can being, we need to get some essential tools setup.
+The first of which is the DevTools.

 Now that we know what Web Development *is* and *why* we want to learn more let's get set up with some essential tooling.